DHL Logo

 DHL Logo 1983-2002

-In 1983, the company entered the US domestic market by opening its delivery service in the North American country.
+In 1983, the company entered the US domestic market, opening a delivery service in this North American country.
 This expansion coincided with a logo update.
-The designers have transformed the font by embellishing the letter “D” with a wide serif.
-The term “WORLDWIDE EXPRESS” was placed under the abbreviation DHL to denote the company’s specialization.
-The large rectangles were removed, and the upper stripes were duplicated and placed to the right and left of the inscription.
+The designers transformed the font, adorning the letter “D” with a wide serif.
+The term “WORLDWIDE EXPRESS” was placed under the DHL abbreviation to denote the company’s specialization.
+The large rectangles were removed, and the top stripes were duplicated and placed to the right and left of the inscription.

 2002 – today